 2. Work from home as a freelancer

 Now, this is what I do.
-As a freelancer, I don’t have any boss, just customers, and I’m free to work for different companies or individuals who hire my services as a professional translator.
-As you can imagine, I’m more than happy with my freelancing – that’s why I called my blog Born to Freelance, right? – But this isn’t something for everyone.
+As a freelancer, I don’t have any bosses, just customers, and I’m free to work for different companies or individuals who hire my services as a professional translator.
+As you can imagine, I’m more than happy with my freelancing – that’s why I called my blog Born to Freelance, right?
+But this isn’t something for everyone.
 Let’s see first what are the pros and cons of being a freelancer, and then talk about whether this would be something for you:

 What are the advantages of working from home as a freelancer?

 - The first pro would be that you are totally free to work wherever and whenever you want.

 - Also, if you’re earning enough money, you’re going to have “salary” improvements automatically – without having to ask for a pay raise.
 More work equals more money.

 - Being in control of your time also means that – if you work productively -, you can either work fewer hours or earn more money.
 It all depends on your goal in life, right?
 Do you want more money or more time?

 When I had no children, I wanted to earn as much as possible, so I would wake up very early, and I wouldn´t go to bed until my eyes closed on their own.
 But now, it’s different.
-My goal now is to use productivity in a way that I get more free time with my kids, but that´s just my choice!
+My goal now is to use productivity in a way that I get more free time with my kids, but that´s just my choice! .You need to make yours!